This colorful new technology could render tape storage obsolete

 Although less than 2% of the 64.2 ZB (68.9 billion TB) created last year was stored for the long term (the rest was either overwritten or temporarily cached), global data storage needs are still outpacing the expansion of total capacity.

-When it comes to archival storage, Linear Tape-Open (LTO) magnetic tape rules the roost, with the lowest cost per capacity of any technology.
-However, tape has its weaknesses too; data can only be accessed serially, making it hard to locate specific files, and companies also need to migrate to fresh tape on a semi-regular basis to avoid data loss.
+While cloud storage, cloud backup and large-capacity drives are suitable for storing small amounts of data in the short term, when it comes to archival storage, Linear Tape-Open (LTO) magnetic tape rules the roost.
+However, though cost-effective, tape has its weaknesses; data can only be accessed serially, making it hard to locate specific files, and companies also need to migrate to fresh tape on a semi-regular basis to avoid data loss.

 To solve the looming data crisis, researchers are hunting for new ultra-dense and ultra-durable storage technologies.
 A few candidates have emerged, such as DNA, quartz glass and crystal holograms - and now fluorescent dye.